opendocsg/slw-judgments-backfill/2008_SGHC_21/report.md

 16     In the Court of Appeal judgment delivered by Neill LJ in _The 'Fina Samco'_ [1995] 2 Lloyd's Rep 344 (at 350) _,_ Neill LJ quoted the words of Lord Reid in _Wickman Tools v Schuler AG_ [1973] Lloyd's Rep 53 at 57 _: "the more unreasonable the result the more unlikely it is that the parties can have intended it, and if they do intend it the more necessary it is that they shall make their intention abundantly clear"._

-17     In Singapore, in _MAE Engineering Ltd v Fire-Stop Marketing Services Pte Ltd_ [2005] 1 SLR 379 at 388 the Court of Appeal noted that:
+17     In Singapore, in _MAE Engineering Ltd v Fire-Stop Marketing Services Pte Ltd_ <span class="citation">[2005] 1 SLR 379</span> at 388 the Court of Appeal noted that:

  [T]he perceived 'common sense' of the court cannot be allowed to override the words of the contract where they are clear and unambiguous... the court's task is to ascertain what the parties mean by the words they use in a contract and to enforce it according to its terms; it should not rewrite the contract.